Sdcrouse/periodic-table-cli-gem/NOTES.md

 In the CLI class, maybe split #list_properties_of into #basic_properties and #more_properties...

 The text colors are best seen against a black background.
-It may be a good idea to use the colorize gem to make the background of the text black, so that it displays the same on multiple local environments.
+It may be a good idea to use the Colorize gem to make the background of the text black, so that it displays the same on multiple local environments.

+Using the Colorize gem, display the element properties with consistent colors (i.e. red, yellow, green, cyan, blue, magenta - in that order - no matter which properties are or are not displayed).
+Either that, or display nil properties as 0 or N/A.

 Ideas for more features ------------------------------------------------------------------